Karakol Travel Guide: Top 15 Things to Do in Karakol, Kyrgyzstan

 15) Karakol Day Hike

-Lastly, we couldn’t visit the adventure capital of Kyrgyzstan without doing at least one hike.
+How did we do it?
 With a local guide from Eco-Trek and a dog friend in tow, we set off on a scenic journey starting from the village of Jorgolot.
 With highlights including panoramic views of Karakol.
 We also enjoyed a great picnic in the valley.
 And a walk through the forest trails to finish off.

 Of course, far more ambitious hikes, horse-treks and yurt stays are best arranged from Karakol.
 However, a day hike is a good option.